Emerging SoTL Scholar Award

 - Leveraging the technology you have: Rather than adopting completely new technologies, finding ways to better utilize the technology we have (for example, your learning management system).

 Above all, the award review team will be searching for clearly articulated problems and an idea to address or study that problem.
 Proposals do NOT have to be already developed into SoTL studies: this award recognizes emergent scholars and supports them to develop towards self-directed goals.
 Finalists will be asked to submit a one-page description of their experience with scholarly teaching, if any, their goals over the next year, and the name of someone who could serve as a mentor at their home institution.

 Award winners will be recognized publicly at the end of the Innovation in Teaching Conference on October 19th, 2018.
-Following the conference, winners will meet regularly with the Assistant Director for the Scholarship of Teaching and Learning, Colleen Kuusinen, as a group over the fall and spring semesters, 2018-2019, and with mentors at their home institutions..
+Following the conference, winners will meet regularly with the Assistant Director for the Scholarship of Teaching and Learning, Colleen Kuusinen, as a group over the fall and spring semesters, 2018-2019, and with mentors at their home institutions.
 The goal of the consultations will be to provide assistance, in whatever form needed, to advance the study with the ultimate goal of publication in a SoTL or discipline-based education research journal or presentation at a national conference.
-Award winners may be asked to write a guest feature for the monthly SoTL newsletter or give a talk at UGA on their research.
+Award winners will receive a free registration to the Innovation in Teaching Conference in the year following their selection as a candidate, will be a guest writer for the SoTL newsletter, and will work towards giving a featured talk at UGA on their SoTL research.